triopium/asol/README.md

 Errors are written to stderr.
 Stderr can be piped to file.
 Errors can be filtered by type.
-Errors also contains filename. e.g.: pythone -m `asol -i inpuf -o outputf > errfile.log` `cat errfile.log | grep "error type"`
+Errors also contains filename. e.g.: python -m `asol -i inpuf -o outputf > errfile.log` `cat errfile.log | grep "error type"` or python -m `asol -i inpuf -o outputf 2>&1 | grep "error type"`

-The filtered list can than be used to further process source directory:
+The filtered list can then be used to further process source directory:
 1. Run again if files were locked.
 2. Run again after changing permissions.
 3. Run again after ammending invalid json.